-The preferred method for submitting your application is online.
+The method for submitting your application is online.
 Once you have submitted your online application, you will receive an automated email confirmation.
 This will state the date and time your application was received and a unique application reference number.
-The email will also specify which attachments have been submitted with the application (i.e. curriculum vitae (CV)/resume and one-page statement).
+The email will also specify which attachments have been submitted with the application (ie curriculum vitae (CV)/resume).